Just 10 websites gobble up half of all internet traffic in the UK, showing surfers in this country are a loyal, predictable bunch.

 But why?
 The main thing is communication.
 More and more people are asking to add you on Facebook than for your mobile number these days.
 It is quick, simple and easy to get hold of people, be they in your office or the other side of the world.

-eat fun of sharing photos and videos from your nights out, playing time passing games or just indulging in being nosey at your friend’s relationship status and you are on to a winner.
+Add to that the great fun of sharing photos and videos from your nights out, playing time passing games or just indulging in being nosey at your friend’s relationship status and you are on to a winner.

 But there is a threat there.
 Facebook has already changed it settings to look more like Twitter as the micro-blogging sensation takes over.
 Can people be bothered with a whole site anymore when they can get their social networking done in just 140 characters?

-numbers speak for themselves.
+So far, the numbers speak for themselves.
 Although Twitter seems to struggle to retain its followers, Facebook continues to grow, reportedly to over 200 million – and continues to top lists like this one.

 2) Windows Live – 9.2 per cent market share